 - Take appropriate steps to protect the iPad and data against loss or theft, including not leaving iPads in public places, in checked baggage for travel, or in vehicles unless the device is hidden from view and the vehicle locked.

-- Immediately report loss, damage, or theft of the iPad to the central management team (currently GW Computer and Applications Support Services (CASS)).
+- Immediately report loss, damage, or theft of the iPad to the central management team (currently SMHS Technology Support Center).